International patent filings are complex, and the consequences of poorly translated submissions are serious.

 - the patent must lend itself to practical methods of production.

-A dedicated, first-rate patent translator will work closely with clients as part of their team, while being equally at home anywhere in the world.
+A dedicated, first-rate patent translator will work closely with clients as part of their team.

 It’s by taking advantage of this knowledge, experience and capability that patent law firms can unlock a world of possibilities for their clients.